majidhameed/github-stats/README.md

    Actions.
 5. If you want to ignore certain repos, add them (separated by commas) to a new secret—created as before—called `EXCLUDED`.
-6. Commit a small change to the repo (for example remove a newline from the end of the README) to force it to regenerate the stats images.
+6. Commit a small change to the repo (for example: remove a newline from the end of the README) to force it to regenerate the stats images.
 The first time that it generates the stats images, it may take a ~very~ long time.
 It does not generally take as long as the first time when it runs in the future.